thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

     return columnChartModel;
 }
 ```
-2. Create two gloabal array that will have with name `availableColor` and `visualPropKeyMap` that will be used to provide default color configurations and mapping key value pair that we will be getting from in `visualProp`.The code snippet is as follow-
+2. Create two gloabal array that will have with name `availableColor` and `visualPropKeyMap` that will be used to provide default color configurations and mapping key value pair that we will be getting from in `visualProp`.
+The code snippet is as follow-
 ```ts
 const availableColor = ['red', 'green', 'blue'];